Earnest vs. Avant: Which offers better personal loans?

 How to choose between Earnest and Avant

-Although Earnest is not a direct lender, the lenders in its network may have personal loans similar to the personal loans offered by Avant.
+Although Earnest is not a direct lender, the lenders in its network may have personal loans similar to those offered by Avant.
 With entirely online processes, it may make sense to apply with both and see which has the better offer.
+Yet, in our Avant vs Earnest loan review, there are some key ways to tell which lender you should choose.

 Earnest is better for comparing multiple lenders

-If you are new to borrowing a personal loan or don’t have the best credit, Earnest is a good option.
+Earnest is a good option if you are new to borrowing a personal loan or don’t have the best credit.
 It lets you compare lenders to see what you could qualify for.
-And with the ability to apply with a co-borrower, you may be able to score a lower rate than you could get with Avant.
-However, it isn’t guaranteed — and some of Earnest’s lenders may charge a higher origination fee that makes your loan more expensive.
+And with the ability to apply to its lenders with a co-borrower, you may be able to score a lower rate than you could get with Avant.
+However, it isn’t guaranteed — and some of Earnest’s lenders may charge a higher origination fee, making your loan more expensive.

 Avant is better for bad credit

 Avant is a good choice if you have bad credit, although it does offer better rates to borrowers with fair or good credit.
-Its quick processing time and midsize loans are good if you don’t need to borrow much.
-And while the administrative fee is high, it isn’t as steep as the origination fee charged by other lenders.
+Avant may have a quicker processing time than Earnest and Avant’s midsize loans are good if you don’t need to borrow much.

 Compare lenders before applying

 Both Earnest and Avant are good options for midsize loans.
+It might also be worth it to apply through both to see what rates and terms you can get.
 But while you may not be able to qualify for the lowest rates if you don’t have good credit, you should still compare more lenders to ensure you are getting the best terms on your personal loan.